Pirate-Weather/pirateweather/docs/API.md

 * `visibility`: Kilometres.

 #### Exclude
-Newly added as part of the V1.0 release, this parameter removes some of the data blocks from the reply.
+Added as part of the V1.0 release, this parameter removes some of the data blocks from the reply.
 This can speed up the requests (especially if alerts are not needed!), and reduce the reply size.
 Exclude parameters can be added as a comma-separated list, with the options being:

 * `currently`
 * `minutely`